-In our view there is a need to prescribe both the broad guidelines based on fair, reasonable and non-discriminatory principles as well as prescribe a Standard Interconnection Agreement, which must be entered into between interconnecting TSPs, in case they are unable to mutually agree on terms and conditions of interconnection agreement between themselves in a specified time-frame.
-The broad guidelines will provide guiding force to the interconnecting TSPs negotiating the terms and conditions of interconnection agreement and in case of failure of negotiations the prescription of standard interconnection agreement would ensure the fall back option for entering the interconnection agreement in a time bound manner.
-It is our submission that standard interconnection agreement as well as broad guidelines should be evolved through consultation process which would then become the benchmark for all TSPs.
+In our view, there is a need to prescribe both the broad guidelines based on fair, reasonable and non-discriminatory principles as well as Standard Interconnection Agreement, which must be entered into between interconnecting TSPs in case they are unable to mutually agree on terms and conditions of interconnection agreement between themselves in a specified time-frame.
+The broad guidelines will provide guiding force to the interconnecting TSPs negotiating the terms and conditions of interconnection agreement and in case of failure of negotiations the prescription of Standard Interconnection Agreement would ensure the fall back option for entering the interconnection Agreement as well as broad guidelines should be evolved through consultation process which would then become the benchmark for all TSPs.